 2 potatoes peeled and chopped

-2 tsp dried parsley or 2 tbsp fresh parsley
+2 teaspoon dried parsley or 2 tablespoon fresh parsley

 Saute carrots, onions, garlic, celery for 5 minutes in olive oil and ad a pinch of salt.